lanl/scout/docs/GettingStarted.rst

    The usual build uses `CMake <CMake.html>`_.
 If you would rather use autotools, see `Building LLVM with autotools <BuildingLLVMWithAutotools.html>`_.
+   Although the build is known to work with CMake >= 2.8.8, we recommend CMake
+   >= v3.2, especially if you're generating Ninja build files.

    * ``cd where you want to build llvm``
    * ``mkdir build``